The 5 Best Free Walking Tours in NYC for a New Perspective on the Big Apple

 Start with Nom Wah Tea Parlor, a Chinatown gathering spot since 1920 — the almond cookie and tea pairing is a must.
 Next, expand your taste buds to Taiwan, China, and Korea at T Shop, a hub for tea lovers with exceptionally fragrant loose leaf tea and elegant teaware.

-For more high-end tea, head to Prince Tea House on Bowery for soothing beverages and handmade desserts.
+For more high-end tea, head to Prince Tea House on Bowery for soothing beverages and hand-made desserts.
 After that, visit The Chai Spot two blocks over on Mott Street for international treasures such as cardamom chai and sulaimani chai.

 Next, swing by Grand Tea & Imports for authentic Asian teas.
 Pivot to more familiar but still unforgettable teas at Harney & Sons, then finish your tour with green tea ice cream or Thai iced tea ice cream at Chinatown Ice Cream Factory.

 None of these teas need improvement, but you can make high tea time more stirring.
-Ayrloom’s beverage enhancer drops are water soluble, and they come in a compact dropper you can stash in your pocket.
+Ayrloom’s beverage enhancer drops are water-soluble, and they come in a compact dropper you can stash in your pocket.

 How to make the most of your free walking tour